 How Will WAX Work?

-So if many developers aren’t putting out games that use this blockchain technology, how will WAX be relevant and useful?
-Based on what we’ve seen with OPSkins, we now know the interest that the gamers have for using these secondary item stores and they will find ways to make trades.
+So if many developers aren’t yet putting out games that use this blockchain technology, how will WAX be relevant and useful?
+WAX has already solved the problem for digital collectibles, both blockchain based and non-blockchain based.
+Based on what we’ve seen with OPSkins, we now know the interest that the gamers have for using these secondary item marketplaces will only grow.
 CasSelle believes that this high demand from gamers will help boost the WAX ecosystem and its audience.
 Some game developers have taken notice of this growing trend and CasSelle feels WAX is ahead of the curve.
 “All these indie developers that are looking at item trading are embracing it.
 That’s why what we’re seeing is this watershed moment where item trading will become pervasive.”

 OPSkins basically took what Valve did with Steam and made it better.
 We’ve seen this with the game Counter-Strike: Global Offensive.
 Valve created the game with the ability to buy and sell secondary items.
 OPSkins came in and made it faster for gamers to see results.
 The game is wildly popular with millions of players.
 It’s a huge success, but there aren’t many like it.
 WAX’s success is only dependent on the success of the game itself.
 CasSelle acknowledges this issue and plans to build a bigger portfolio of blockchain games.
 He is expecting that the traditional gaming industry will start leaning towards these types of games and states, “At least 10 of the top 50 game companies are considering blockchain.
 Triple-A games are now considering tradable items.
 The CFOs at these company don’t like it.
 They are justifiably cautious.
 But development is going ahead.”